kaunto/companies-act-2016/part-1-preliminary/section-2-interpretation.md

 **“printed”** includes typewritten or lithographed or reproduced by any mechanical means;

 **“private company”** means—

-     \(a\)  any company which immediately prior to the commencement of this Act was a private company
-            under any corresponding previous written law;
+  * any company which immediately prior to the commencement of this Act was a private company under any corresponding previous written law;
-     \(b\)  any company incorporated as a private company under this Act; or
+  * any company incorporated as a private company under this Act; or
-     \(c\)  any company converted into a private company under [section 41](../part-2-formation-and-administration-of-companies/division-6-conversion-of-company-status/section-41.-conversion-from-public-companies-to-private-companies-or-private-companies-to-public-co.md),
+  * any company converted into a private company under [section 41](../part-2-formation-and-administration-of-companies/division-6-conversion-of-company-status/section-41.-conversion-from-public-companies-to-private-companies-or-private-companies-to-public-co.md),

 being a company which has not ceased to be a private company under [section 42](../part-2-formation-and-administration-of-companies/division-7-provisions-applicable-to-certain-types-of-companies/section-42.-private-companies.md);